dhabersack/islovely.co/_firetips/2020-08-22-making-parameters-required-in-javascript.md

 ---
 title: "Making parameters required in JavaScript"
-tags: ["JavaScript", "ES6", "functions", "arrow functions", "parameters", "default parameters", "errors"]
+tags: ["JavaScript"]
 ---
 Functions in JavaScript don’t have “required” parameters.
 We can emulate them by setting a function that throws an error as a parameter’s default value.
-That function call only happens if we omit the parameter, making it required.
+This assigned function call only happens if we omit the parameter, making it required.

 ```js
 // calling this function always throws an error